 This Annual Report on Form 10-K (Report) contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended and Section 21E of the Securities Exchange Act of 1934, as amended (Exchange Act).
-These forward-looking statements are identified as any statement that does not relate strictly to historical or current facts and may include words such as "anticipate," "believe," "intend," "plan," "projection," "forecast," "strategy," "position," "continue," "estimate," "expect," "may," "will," or the negative or other variations thereof.
-In particular, statements, express or implied, concerning future operating results or the ability to generate sales, income or cash flow are forward-looking statements.
+These forward-looking statements are identified as any statement that does not relate strictly to historical or current facts and may include words such as "anticipate," "believe," "intend," "plan," "projection," "forecast," "strategy," "position," "continue," "estimate," "expect," "may," "will," "could," "predict," and similar expressions or the negative or other variations thereof.
+In particular, statements, express or implied, concerning future operating results or margins, expected revenue mix, the ability to generate sales, income or cash flow are forward-looking statements.
 Undue reliance should not be placed on any forward-looking statements.
 Forward-looking statements are not guarantees of performance.
-They involve risks, uncertainties and assumptions that are beyond our ability to control or predict, including those discussed under Item 1A of this Report.
+Although Benchmark believes these statements are based on reasonable assumptions, they involve risks, uncertainties and assumptions that are beyond our ability to control or predict, including those discussed under Item 1A of this Report and in any of our subsequent reports filed with the Securities and Exchange Commission (SEC).
 Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove incorrect, actual outcomes, including the future results of our operations, may vary materially from those indicated.
+All forward-looking statements included in this document are based upon information available to the Company as of the date of this document, and it assumes no duty to update them.

 The Company's fiscal year ends on December 31.
-Consequently, references to 2018 relate to the calendar year ended December 31, 2018; references to 2017 relate to the calendar year ended December 31, 2017, etc.
+Consequently, references to 2019 relate to the calendar year ended December 31, 2019; references to 2018 relate to the calendar year ended December 31, 2018, etc.